Contents in this issue:

 This is, of course, very old stuff to all doctors who have had a little experience with the nutritional values of unprocessed foods and of natural vitamin complexes.
 But it is new to most followers of orthodox medical science!

 Cytochrome is an enzyme found in heart cells and essential to muscular function.
 It is now discovered that vitamin E activates this enzyme, and this is considered “tentative evidence of the need for vitamin E by the human species,” according to research findings reported in Science of July l, 1956.
 This is not news to the doctor who has been routinely using vitamin E for his heart patients, nor to the doctor who has seen the common reaction in the recorded heart sounds of the Endocardiograph after supplying a little vitamin E to the starving patient.
 Because vitamin E is destroyed by rancid fats, being lost within a week in all processed cereal products and commercial flour, these starving victims are common—so common as to put death from heart disease at the top of the statistical list of causes of death.

-These are diets that promote rancid reactions of fats, as given by Dr. Hickman in Biological Antioxidants (Josiah Macy Foundation, 1950):
+Diets that promote rancid reactions of fats, as given by Dr. Hickman in Biological Antioxidants (Josiah Macy Foundation, 1950):

 “Fish (sardines in oil), white bread, pie crusts, stale crackers (most packaged crackers are not eaten until they become stale), yesterday’s food, particularly potatoes cooked without their skins; and among the supplements, vitamin A, cod liver oil, and medicines containing iron.
 While most persons would disclaim regular adoption of an oxidative diet, reflection will convince that the poor, the aged, and many children often receive little else” (page 119).